Hopf algebras and Tutte polynomials: Examples in detail

 where $\mathbf{a} = ( x_1,x_2,\sqrt{x_1x_2})$, $\mathbf{b} =(y_1,y_2,\sqrt{y_1y_2})$, and $E=E(G)$. \end{theorem}

 We proceed as we did in Section~\ref{s.gr} when we recovered the Tutte polynomial for graphs from that for matroids via a Hopf algebra map.
 A \emph{quasi-tree} is a ribbon graph with exactly one boundary component, so $f(G)=1$.
-Just as the spanning trees in a graph give rise to a graphic matroid, the spanning quasi-trees in a ribbon graph give rise to a delta-matroid.
 If $G$ is a ribbon graph let $D(G):=(E, \mathcal{F}(G))$, where $\mathcal{F}(G)$ consists of the edge sets of the spanning subgraphs of $G$ that restrict to a quasi-tree in each connected component of $G$, i.e., $\mathcal{F}(G):= \{ A\mid f(A)=c(G) \} $.
-(Note that this is just the definition of a graphic matroid, but with quasi-trees replacing trees.)
 It was shown in \cite{ab2,CMNR1} that $D(G)$ is a delta-matroid.

 \begin{lemma} There is a natural Hopf algebra morphism $\phi: \mathcal{H}^{rg}\rightarrow \mathcal{H}^{dm}$ given by $\phi:G\rightarrow D(G)$. \end{lemma} \begin{proof} Since $D(G\vee H)=D(G)\oplus D(H)$, $\phi$ is well-defined.
 It is easily seen that $\phi$ is multiplicative, and sends the (co)unit to the (co)unit.
 It was shown in \cite{CMNR1} that $D(G)/A=D(G/A)$ and $D(G)\backslash A=D(G\backslash A)$, giving $ D(\Delta_{rg}(G)) = \sum_{A\subseteq E} D(G\backslash A^c) \otimes D(G/A) = \sum_{A\subseteq E} D(G)\backslash A^c \otimes D(G)/A = \Delta_{dm}(D(G)) $. \end{proof} We will use $\phi$ to identify the Tutte polynomial of $\mathcal{H}^{rg}$.